7 Things You Should Know Before You Sign Up!

 Checking out the comparison with other providers on TransferWise is an excellent way to transfer money abroad.
 Its brilliance is in its simplicity online and in the fact that they are very upfront about what they charge and the amount of money you will receive when you make a transfer.

-They also have some leading optional services like Borderless and their prepaid Mastercard which may appeal to you.
+They also have some leading optional services like Borderless and their prepaid Mastercard which you can use like a Credit Card to access you funds in multiple currencies.

 However, as we discussed in When it Works (and When it Doesn’t) ↑↑↑, if you need to speak to human at critical times, or want to transfer larger amounts we think other services may be better.